 It only takes a five minute murder to screw up my entire future.
 I was on the verge of just killing myself.
 I had nothing to live for.
 Until...

 But that's when it hit me!
 Liam Vance Trent!
+The social worker, mentioned his name a couple of times while conversing with another man.

 My apartment was filled with detectives, cops and some social workers.
 I thought I was dreaming.
 But I wasn't.